 The same with all previous versions, system C drive is running out of space in Windows 2019 server.
 You'd better expand C drive before it becomes full, otherwise, you'll encounter many problem such as server stuck and reboot unexpectedly.
 To extend partition in Windows Server 2019/2022, there's a native tool - diskpart.
 Unlike Disk Management, it runs via command prompt.
 This article introduces how to extend C drive with diskpart in Windows Server 2019/2022 and the shortages to extend volume in Server 2019/2022 with diskpart command.

-How to extend system C drive with diskpart on Windows Server 2019
+How to extend C drive with diskpart in Windows Server 2019/2022

-To extend partition with diskpart on Windows Server 2019, your disk partition must meet all requirements below:
+To extend volume with diskpart in Windows Server 2019/2022 and other versions, your disk partition must meet all requirements below:

 - The partition that you want to extend must be formatted with NTFS file system.
 (It is not an issue to system partition C.)

-- There must be another partition (such as D:) on the right side and on the same hard disk.
+- There must be another partition (such as D:) contiguous and on the right of C drive.

 - You must delete the right contiguous partition before expanding C drive.
 (Don't do this if you installed programs in this volume.)

 Steps to extend C drive with diskpart in Windows Server 2019/2022:

 - Press Windows and R together on your keyboard, type diskpart and press Enter.